jelly/cockpit/test/README.md

 your test triggers a harmless error message you can add it to the allow list using `self.allow_journal_messages`.

+During local testing SELinux violations can be ignored by setting `TEST_AUDIT_NO_SELINUX`.

 ### Generating test coverage

 For coverage we need to build a development build: